 Involuntary Itches And Existential Empowerment

 While trying to concentrate, you can have the back of the brain irritation about not posting anything on any platform for a few hours, maybe for a day.
 You have this strange itch.
 Something occurs to you, an observation, a thing you are really enjoying, an experience, a picture you haven’t yet shared.
-And you just want to remind the world you still exist, you are alive, still here, still awesome, creative, smart, funny, generally amazing.
+And you just want to remind the world you still exist, you are alive, still here, still awesome, creative, smart, funny, generally amazing and criminally underrated.
 People should like you.
 Loads more people should like you, follow you, see how great you are.

 “Wait.
 Stop.
-No I don’t, brain!
+No I don’t, Brain!
 I don’t care about all that.”